AppleWin/AppleWin/linux.md

 * keyboard shortcuts are listed in the menu entries
 * graphics: runs the native NTSC code
-* joystick: it uses QtGamepad (correct names will only be displayed with 5.11)
+* joystick: it uses QtGamepad
 * emulator runs in the main UI thread
 * Qt timers are very coarse: the emulator needs to dynamically adapt the cycles to execute
 * the app runs at 60FPS with correction for uneven timer deltas.
 * full speed when disk spins execute up to 5 ms real wall clock of emulator code (then returns to Qt)
 * (standard) audio is supported and there are a few configuration options to tune the latency (default very conservative 200ms)
-* plain mockingboard is supported as well (not speech, which hang the emulator)
+* plain mockingboard is supported as well (not speech, which hangs the emulator)
 * Open Apple and Solid Apple can be emulated using AltGr and Menu (unfortunately, Alt does not work well)

 ## Build